Bronchitis: Causes, Symptoms and Support Strategies

 Elderberry and astragalus are fantastic for bronchitis symptoms.
 I recommend ImmunoStrong Berry Liquid.
 It offers a great tasting supplement to boost your immune health.
 It’s made with elderberry, astragalus root, wild cherry bark, shiitake and maitake mushrooms, and beta 1,3 glucan all for your immune health.

-Use it to defend the body against bacterial and viral attacks and strengthen immune defenses that defend against colds, flu, and other infections (29, 30, 31).
+Use it to defend the body against bacterial and viral attacks and strengthen immune defenses that defend against infections (29, 30, 31).

 Diffuse Essential Oils